Travel Information between London and Madrid

 These are the most popular departure and arrival points when travelling from London to Madrid:

-Yes, there is a direct service from London to Madrid:
+Yes, there are direct routes from London to Madrid with the following travel companies:

 Here are some other resources that might have the information you need